 ATTENTION!
 Greyhound breedings have been falling for years and there are not as many greyhounds available as in previous years.
 While we would like to find a greyhound that fits your application, we cannot guarantee that you will get everything you want.
 Please keep an open mind and be prepared to compromise on your requirements.
 We like to place the right dog in the right home.
 Help us help you by answering all questions completely!

 Please fill out the following application as completely as possible.
 Although the boxes are small, you can type as much as you would like.
 The information you provide will help us process your application!!!

 PLEASE NOTE!
 ONCE YOU SUBMIT YOUR APPLICATION, YOU WILL SEE THE APPLICATION FORM AGAIN.
 PLEASE SCROLL DOWN TO THE BOTTOM OF THE FORM AND MAKE SURE THAT YOUR APPLICATION DID GO THROUGH!!!
 THERE WILL BE A STATEMENT THERE NOTIFYING YOU THAT YOUR APPLICATION WAS SUCCESSFULLY SUBMITTED.
 IF YOU DID NOT COMPLETE THE APPLICATION CORRECTLY, YOU WILL BE NOTIFIED AND YOU CAN CORRECT YOUR INFORMATION.
-SOME OF OUR QUESTIONS REQUIRE AN ANSWER – MAKE SURE YOU HAVE ANSWERED ALL QUESTIONS.
+ALL OF OUR QUESTIONS REQUIRE AN ANSWER – MAKE SURE YOU HAVE ANSWERED ALL QUESTIONS.
 YOUR APPLICATION WILL NOT GO THROUGH IF YOU SKIP QUESTIONS.